 The purpose of this User’s Guide is to provide basic information to the users of the Model Evaluation Tools - Tropical Cyclone (MET-TC) to enable users to apply MET-TC to their tropical cyclone datasets and evaluation studies.
 MET-TC is intended for use with model forecasts run through a vortex tracking software or with operational model forecasts in Automated Tropical Cyclone Forecast (ATCF) file format.

 The following sections provide an overview of MET-TC and its components, as well as basic information on the software build.
-The required input, including file format and the MET-TC are discussed followed by a description of the TC-Dland tool, TC-Pairs, and TC-Stat tools.
+The required input, including file format and the MET-TC are discussed followed by a description of the TC-DLand, TC-Diag, TC-Pairs, TC-Stat, TC-RMW, and RMW-Analysis tools.
 Each section covers the input, output and practical usage including a description of the configuration files.
 This is followed by a short overview of graphical utilities available within the MET-TC release.

 The MET tools used in the verification of Tropical Cyclones are referred to as MET-TC.
 These tools are shown across the bottom of the flowchart in Figure 1.1.
 The MET-TC tools are described in more detail in later sections.